meilisearch/specifications/README.md

 - One person from the Core team (preferably @Kerollmops).
 - One person from the DevRel team (preferably the person in charge of the documentation).

-Note that if the specification does not satisfy the merging conditions, it will go back to the previous step above (***Open State***) since it's lacking some pieces of information.
+Note that if the specification does not satisfy the merging conditions, it will go back to the previous step above (***Open State***) since it's lacking some pieces of information in the reviewer's eyes.

 ### Merge State